-1. Cook the potatoes in boiling salted water for 15-20 minutes until tender.
+1. Bring a pan of salted water to the boil and add the potatoes for 15-20 minutes until tender.
 Drain and keep warm.

 2. Cook the sausages until golden brown and cooked through.

 3. Meanwhile, heat the oil, add the onion and cook for about 5-10 minutes, stirring occasionally until soft and beginning to turn golden brown.
 Add the stock and the Marmite and simmer for about 5 minutes until the liquid has reduced by half.

 4. Mix the cornflour with a little water to make a smooth paste and stir into the onion mixture.
 Bring back to the boil and simmer gently for 1 minute.

 5. Add the mustard to the drained potatoes and mash with the milk and butter.